"Enchanting

 We’ll make a morning stop at Roque St-Christophe, situated in a remarkable setting.
 From its five separate levels the cliff overlooks 900 meters of the Vézère Valley.
 Inhabited as early as 55,000 years ago, the site was continually improved, fortified and developed until the inhabitants were finally cleared out in the late 1500s.

-And of course, there is a legend about buried treasure which has never been found!
+there is a legend about buried treasure which has never been found!

 Afterwards, we’ll drive to Sadirac for a guided visit of its extraordinary garden, where 150 varieties of old-fashioned vegetables grow.
 The gardens are the brainchild and passion of Bernard Lafon who gave up a career as an engineer to and created a place “where nature, food, economy and philosophy meet”.